Industrial Ergonomics

 • Higher Employee Retention: Employees are more likely to stay with a company where they feel safe and valued, reducing turnover rates and training costs.

-• Healthier Workforce: A safe workplace promotes employee health, reducing the likelihood of work-related illnesses and stress-related condition.
+• Healthier Workforce: A safe workplace promotes employee health, reducing the likelihood of work-related illnesses and stress-related condition

-Individual Assessment
+Individual Assessments

 Ergonomic assessments focus on identifying ergonomic hazards and risk factors for musculoskeletal injuries.
 They are performed using validated ergonomic assessment techniques and tools, including RULA, REBA and NIOSH.
 Assessments are 1-2 hours and include a report of findings and recommendations gathered through: